-You can take historical tours (and ghost tours!) around The Rocks, get ‘ship-wrecked’ at old Convict-era shipping yard Cockatoo Island, or take part in the Sydney City Museum Crawl to learn about Australia’s history.
+You can take historical tours (and ghost tours!) around The Rocks, get ‘shipwrecked’ at old Convict-era shipping yard Cockatoo Island, or take part in the Sydney City Museum Crawl to learn about Australia’s history.
 The tour takes you to the Australian Museum, the National Maritime Museum, the Art Gallery of NSW, and the Museum of Contemporary Art.
 Best of all?
 It’s not just for tourists – the crawl is popular all year round with Australian locals!

 3. The culture is vibrant and exciting

-Sydney’s cultural calendar is full of fun things to do.
+When you choose to live and study in Sydney, you’ll be spoiled for choice of fun things to do.
 Take a wander around the thriving city parks, bars, cafes and entertainment precincts.
 Each month, you’ll be sure to stumble across a wide variety of exciting cultural events such as markets, dance events, art exhibitions or fireworks displays.
 Plus, most events are completely free!

 4. Sydney is also a beautiful, relaxed place to study

 If you study in Sydney at one of the local universities, chances are there’s a beautiful patch of green grass close by – perfect for picnics and outdoor study sessions.

 Settle down at the Royal Botanic Gardens for a chilled study session with some breathtaking waterfront views.
 Alternatively, relax amongst sculptures and flowering lilies at Wendy’s Secret Garden, or the tranquil surrounds of the Chinese Garden of Friendship, right by Sydney’s Chinatown.
 Centennial Parklands is also a beautiful study space.

 5. The beaches are just brilliant